alessandropanzieri/GSS-Exprivia-project/documentation/Software Requirements and Analysis.md

   *as person*

-  - personal information
+  - personal information (name, surname, date of birth)
   - photography
-  - contacts
+  - contacts (mobile number, email)

   *as worker*

-  - qualification (the military rank)
+  - qualification (the military rank, years of service)
   - any current assignment (e.g. mission commander in xxx)
   - current status (in service/resigned/fired/retired)
   - chronology of service statuses, associated with a date